Regulation

 • Crypto exchanges & custodial wallet providers active in Belgium are in scope of the AML requirements;

-• Crypto-service providers from outside the European Economic Area are prohibited from providing services in Belgium;
+• Crypto-service providers from outside the European Economic Area (EEA) are prohibited from providing services in Belgium;

 • Crypto-service providers should register with the Belgian Financial Services and Markets Authority (FSMA);